mlabs-haskell/cem-script/docs/goals_and_soa.md

 to attack vectors missed by mistake.

-Our API presumes that means of on-script validation, in our case behavour equivalence (aka bi-similarity) of delaratime CEM state-machine and real on-chain script is verified and validated semi-automatically.
+Our API presumes that means of on-script validation, in our case behavior equivalence (aka bi-similarity) of declarative CEM state-machine and real on-chain script is verified and validated semi-automatically.
-Also we plan to make some kind of vulerabilities covered by `cooked-validators` imposible by constuction, specifically modules:
+Also we plan to make some kind of vulnerabilities covered by `cooked-validators` impossible by construction, specifically modules:
 `ValidityRange`, `DoubleSat`, `AddInputsAndOutputs`
 and `OutPermutations`.